SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 differences are mostly additional processes in CumulusCI Flow that help make it more effective for large-scale Salesforce projects:

--   Feature branches must be prefixed feature/ or they don\'t get built or receive auto-merges.
-This allows developers to have experimental branches that don\'t get built or merged.
+-   Feature branches must be prefixed feature/ or they don't get built or receive auto-merges.
+This allows developers to have experimental branches that don't get built or merged.
 -   CumulusCI Flow is focused on an agile release process that works well with the technical constraints of Salesforce packaging..
 -   CumulusCI Flow requires the beta and release tag naming convention